Missing Calif. Mom Survived Without Food for Nearly 2 Weeks in Zion National Park

-A California woman who was missing for about two weeks in Zion National Park in Utah has been found and has been reunited with her family who had feared the worst, authorities said.
+A California woman who was missing for about two weeks in Zion National Park in Utah has been found and reunited with her family who had feared the worst, authorities said.

 Holly Suzanne Courtier, 38, of Los Angeles, was found Sunday by search and rescue crews in a thickly vegetated area along the Virgin River after park rangers received a tip that she had been seen in the park, Zion National Park officials said in a news release Monday.